reductstore/homepage/_posts/2022-04-15-keep-history-mqtt.md

 - Storage
 - SDKs
 - Example
-img: js.png
+img: iot.png
-thumb: js.png
+thumb: mqtt.png

 ---

 [MQTT protocol][4] is very popular in IoT applications.
-It is a simple way to connect different data sources with your application by a using publish/subscribe model.
+It is a simple way to connect different data sources with your application by using a publish/subscribe model.
 Sometimes you may want to keep history of your MQTT data to use it for model training, diagnostics or metrics.
 If your data sources provide different formats of data that can not be interpreted as time series of floats, Reduct Storage is that you need.